phetsims/phet-info/doc/fluent-translation-guide.md

 - Example: `phetsims/babel/fluent/ohms-law/OhmsLaw_es.ftl`

 ### Description Framework Terminology
-- PhET has developed a simple description design framework that assists designers in designing the complex strings needed to create dynamci _accessible descriptions_.
+- PhET has developed a simple description design framework that assists in designing the complex strings needed to create dynamic _accessible descriptions_.
 As you work with the Fluent files you will notice references to description categories in the comments surrounding the descriptions.
-Familiarizing yourself with the description design framework terminology may assist you in your translation effort.
+Familiarizing yourself with the description design framework terminology may assist you in your translation efforts.
 See more in [glossary of terms](https://github.com/phetsims/phet-info/blob/main/doc/fluent-description-glossary.md).

 ## Steps to Create and Submit Translations